ContinuumRoboticsLab/csc376f23/README.md

 * Ubuntu
     * run,
     ```
-    cd  <path to this repo>/csc376f22
+    cd  <path to this repo>/csc376f23
     sudo make up
     ```
 * macOS
+    * First ensure docker-desktop is running
     * run,
     ```
-    cd  <path to this repo>/csc376f22
+    cd  <path to this repo>/csc376f23
     make up
     ```
+    If there is an error that says- "xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun", run the command below,

+    ```
+    xcode-select --install
+    ```
 * Windows
     * First ensure docker-desktop is running
-    * Then open a powershell terminal in the location of this repo csc376f22 **as an Administrator**
+    * Then open a powershell terminal in the location of this repo csc376f23 **as an Administrator**
     * now run,
     ```
     make up